 1. Physical symptoms

-- Shortness of breath or difficulty breathing
+- Shortness of breath or difficulty in breathing

 - Headaches and dizziness

-- Rise in blood pressure
+- A rise in blood pressure

 2. Psychological symptoms

 - Fear of losing control/ consciousness

 - Mood swings

 - Fear of dying